ykotseruba/attention_and_driving/behavioral.md

 <pre>
 @article{2021_SafetyScience_Lobjois,
-    author = "Lobjois, Regis and Faure, V{\'e}rane and D{\'e}sir{\'e}, Lara and Benguigui, Nicolas", title = "Behavioral and workload measures in real and simulated driving: do they tell us the same thing about the validity of driving simulation?", journal = "Safety science",
+    author = "Lobjois, Regis and Faure, V{\'e}rane and D{\'e}sir{\'e}, Lara and Benguigui, Nicolas", journal = "Safety science",
-    volume = "134",
     pages = "105046",
-    year = "2021",
-    publisher = "Elsevier"
+    publisher = "Elsevier",
+    title = "Behavioral and workload measures in real and simulated driving: do they tell us the same thing about the validity of driving simulation?", volume = "134",
+    year = "2021"
 }
 </pre>
 </ul>